 Overall taking night pictures is not more difficult than taking pictures in the daytime.
 It might be a little challenging in the beginning but it will be a fun and exciting challenge.
 Once you know a little about camera exposure basics and the operation of your camera, you are well on your way to getting that great night shot.

 About the Author:

-In this “how to” video we show you a thing you can do with most cameras: Time exposure / long exposure.
+In this how to video we show you something you can do with most cameras: time exposure / long exposure.
 We took some pictures at night and got some great results, which we also show in the tutorial.
-We also talk about settings and techiques of this creative kind of night photography.
+We also talk about settings and techniques for this creative kind of night photography.
 The best things is that you don’t need the best camera or lens to get some stunning images!